stianloader/Micromixin/README.md

 The Micromixin framework comes in three modules. "micromixin-annotations" includes all the traditional mixin annotations that are implemented by Micromixin - nothing more.
+"micromixin-transformer" includes the transformer - i.e. it is the heart of the project.
+"micromixin-runtime" includes everything needed to run transformed classes (such as the CallbackInfo classes).
-"micromixin-transformer" includes the transformer and all other parts required to run micromixin. "micromixin-test-j8" includes tests for Micromxin and is the least interesting part of the project.
+"micromixin-test-j8" includes tests for Micromxin and is the least interesting part of the project.

-Warning: <b>Do not use micromixin-annotations and micromixin-transformer at the same time!</b> They provide overlapping classes which can cause havoc at runtime.
+<b>Warning: In 90% of cases you'll want to bundle micromixin-transformer alongside
+micromixin-runtime.
+Due to there being no strict dependencies between the classes, the dependency is not resolved by default.</b>
-Micromixin-annotations should strictly be used for compilation and micromixin-transformer should strictly be used for runtime transformation.
+micromixin-annotations should strictly be used for compilation only, micromixin-transformer should strictly be used for runtime transformation only, micromixin-runtime should most likely always be used.